 - Schizoid disorders such as schizophrenia and schizoaffective disorder

 - Anxiety disorders such as obsessive compulsive disorder, post-traumatic stress disorder, agoraphobia and social phobia

 - Mood disorders such as major and dysthymic depression and bipolar

 It is important to note that to be eligible for the NDIS a participant will need to prove the permanency of their disability, as well as the need for support.
 Whilst this may be easy to establish for someone living with a severe mental health condition, it presents a ‘grey area’ for others, despite their need for support.
 Due to the variability of mental health conditions some people with prolonged, though not permanent disability may not be eligible to access the NDIS. – Beyond Blue

 Australians living with mental health conditions and/or psychosocial disability are among the most disadvantaged people in our community.
 They experience challenges with communication and social inclusion, finding suitable housing and employment and maintaining their physical health.
 The lack of community awareness and support can have major bearing upon the lives of people living with PSD.

 Mental illness can be episodic and typically fluctuates in intensity.
-Because of this the NDIS is designed to be flexible and accommodating with your budget to increase or decrease depending on your eligibility and individual needs.
-A plan will be created for you by your planner at the National Disability Insurance Agency, which will be revised periodically.
+Because of this the NDIS plans are designed to be flexible and accommodating with your budget to increase or decrease depending on your eligibility and individual needs.
+A plan will be created for you by your Local Area Coordinator or planner at the National Disability Insurance Agency, which will be revised periodically.
 You will then have the freedom to choose the supports you need.

-CHESS is already supporting people in the local community living with PSD to live independently and productively through a holistic strengths-based recovery approach.
-As a registered NDIS service provider we will be able to support you when the NDIS arrives on the Mid North Coast in July 2017.
+CHESS already support people living with disability and PSD to live independently and productively through a holistic strengths-based recovery approach.
+As a registered NDIS service provider we will be able to support you once you enter the scheme.

 - Provide guidance to set and achieve goals to improve your life